2025 Western Queensland Surface Trough - exceptional circumstances packages

 The Community Health and Wellbeing funding aims to support individuals, families and community groups by providing personal assistance, community development, emotional wellbeing support and aiding local organisations, social services and councils in disaster preparedness.

-The $15 million Sport and Recreation Recovery Program will provide funding to sport and recreation organisations to undertake rebuilding and repair to sport and recreation facilities
+The Sport and Recreation Recovery Program will provide funding to sport and recreation organisations to undertake rebuilding and repair to sport and recreation facilities

-The $4.77 million Mental Health Package Direct funding providing psychological support and mental health services to assist people and help grow resilience in impacted communities.
+The Mental Health Package Direct funding providing psychological support and mental health services to assist people and help grow resilience in impacted communities.

 Roads and Transport

-The $155 million Betterment Program aims to improve access to western and central Queensland by upgrading essential state-owned roads to a more resilient standard.
+The Betterment Program aims to improve access to western and central Queensland by upgrading essential state-owned roads to a more resilient standard.

 Funding acknowledgement

-The package is jointly funded by the Australian and Queensland Governments to support Queensland communities in their recovery from the Western Queensland Surface Trough and Associated Rainfall and Flooding, commencing 21 March 2025.
+The package is jointly funded by the Australian and Queensland Governments to support Queensland communities in their recovery from the Western Queensland Surface Trough and Associated Rainfall and Flooding, 21 March - 19 May 2025 event.